 Broadband and TV deals: top 3 in the UK

 Now TV has been a go-to service for affordable TV plans for ages, and its broadband branch doesn't let the side down.
-Here you get standard broadband speeds and add its Sky Cinema pass, which means an absolute stack of great films to choose from - over 1,000 movies and a new premiere every day.
-It's £7 a month more if you want fibre, too.
-Total cost for 12 months £312.87
+Here you get standard broadband speeds and add its Sky Entertainment pass for an extra fiver a month, which means an absolute stack of great, premium channels to choose from (including Sky Atlantic so you can watch Game of Thrones) and over 300 box sets to binge on.
+It's only £7 a month more if you want fibre, too.
+Total cost for 12 months £275.88

 - See all of today's best broadband and TV deals

 Broadband deals FAQ